Skip to content

 3. meet appropriate standards of care;

-4. comply with the ASC Anti-Doping Policy and any other applicable anti-doping policy;
+4. comply with the ASC Anti-Doping Policy and any other applicable anti-doping policy.
+The Provider must immediately notify the ASC if a Coach breaches any applicable anti-doping policy;

-5. comply with all applicable policies of the NSO, Organisation and the School;
+5. comply with all applicable policies of the Provider, the School and responsible State and Territory Government departments;

-6. maintain a high standard of personal behaviour and integrity, not bring the Coach, the NSO, the Organisation or the School into disrepute and comply with any applicable NSO or Organisation Coach Code of Behaviour;
+6. maintain a high standard of personal behaviour and integrity, and not bring the Coach, the relevant NSO, the Provider, the School, or the Program into disrepute, and comply with any applicable Provider, Coach Code of Behaviour;

 7. without limitation to the above, follow appropriate work health and safety and risk management policies and practices;

-8. without limitation to the above, deliver sessions safely and comply with supervision ratios in accordance with NSO, Organisation and School policies and procedures; and
+8. without limitation to the above, deliver sessions safely and comply with supervision ratios in accordance with Provider and School policies and procedures; and

 9. use appropriate facilities and equipment.